Palm oil neutral in 5,702-5,892 ringgit range

 A break below 5,702 ringgit would confirm the continuation of the wave C towards 5,394-5,571 ringgit range, formed by its 100% and 86.4% projection levels.

+Based on the closing price on Tuesday, the monthly spread between August contract and September contract is 120 ringgit.

+When all these factors are reflected on the continuous chart, the contract may continue to consolidate in the range of 5,702-5,892 ringgit.

-On the daily chart, a pullback towards a rising trendline is missing.
+On the daily chart, the contract may have started a pullback towards a rising trendline.
+Most likely, it will open low and close high on Wednesday.

-After three consecutive days of drop, the pullback is more likely to occur on Tuesday.

 The pullback will have little impact on the downtrend which will remain intact and may eventually extend to 5,438 ringgit.